The Bureau of Land Management calls them “gathers”; others call them “roundups.”

 Using low-flying helicopters to stampede and round up wild horses, the federal government removes them by the thousands from public lands in the West each year.

 Once removed, the horses are warehoused in holding facilities.
-The BLM now stockpiles nearly 48,000 wild horses and burros in government holding facilities and fewer than 48,000 wild horses and 11,000 burros remain free on the range.
+The BLM now warehouses nearly 59,000 wild horses and burros in off-range holding facilities (as of December 2021) with a BLM-estimated 86,189 on the range (as of March 2021).

 This is a solvable issue.
-Proven alternatives like fertility control stop the bloodshed, save us money and keep wild horses where they belong: On the range.
+Proven alternatives like safe, proven and humane fertility control can allow for the phasing out of roundups by slowing (not stopping) reproduction, saving taxpayer dollars and keeping wild horses where they belong: on the range.
 This is the course our government should be pursuing for its wild horse program.
 It’s a no-brainer.

 Wild horses are making their last stand in the American West.
 Failure is not an option.